johanley/precision-timekeeping/README.md

 - clocks on the rotating geoid run all at the same rate! [link](https://www.gpsworld.com/inside-the-box-gps-and-relativity/)
 - standards bodies seem to be leaning towards not establishing any more leap seconds.
 - UTC and leaps seconds are the most problematic aspect of timekeeping.
+They aren't uniform.
 - UTC was introduced January 1, 1960.
 SOFA states that, strictly speaking, using UTC before this date is dubious.
 - the java.time package has no support for leap seconds.
 - the amount of precision in an IEEE 754 double is not quite enough to model a Julian date precisely.